emergi-foundation/emergi-foundation.github.io/index.md

   - Direct cash withdrawals
   - Invest in additional clean energy

-The Emergi Cooperative is **equitable by design**, creating avenues to address systemic injustices in the current power grid.
+The Emrgi Cooperative is **equitable by design**, creating avenues to address systemic injustices in the current power grid.

 > We welcome thoughts and feedback as we continue developing this community.